Syncano/syncano-testing-examples/part-1/README.md

 Next, in order to be able to run the tests, we need to download the Selenium standalone server.
 We could do this manually and take it from the projects’ website but lets use npm to handle this:

 - Type `npm install selenium-standalone --save-dev`
-- Modify your package.json file by adding a `scripts` property with `"e2e-setup": "node_modules/selenium-standalone/bin/selenium-standalone install"”` line.
+- Modify your package.json file by adding a `scripts` property with `"e2e-setup": "node_modules/selenium-standalone/bin/selenium-standalone install"”` and  `"test": "nightwatch"` lines.

 The package.json should look more or less like this:

 ```javascript
 {
   "name": "syncano-testing-examples",